teddywing/timetasker/README.md

 Provides a nice command line interface to submit time sheets using [Time Task][1].
 This command will submit a single time entry.

-The project improves upon a [Chrome extension][2] that auto-fills the time sheet form on the website.
+The project vastly improves upon a [Chrome extension][2] that auto-fills the time sheet form on the website.

 ## Usage